bboc/s3patterns/logbook-keeper.md

 ---

-The logbook keeper is responsible for maintaining a circle's logbook:
+The logbook keeper is responsible for maintaining a circle's [logbook][logbook.md]:

 * recording all relevant information and adding it to the logbook
     * all agreements, role descriptions, selections etc.